minlov3/minlov3/README.md

 - I’m currently a PhD candidate, study on [School of Mathematics and statistics](http://math.xjtu.edu.cn/) of Xi'an Jiaotong University, China
+-
+- I’m currently a visiting PhD, study on Heriot-watt Univeristy, UK.

 - You can find my works in [Mathscinet](https://mathscinet.ams.org/mathscinet/MRAuthorID/1526110) (ID: 1526110) and [ResearchGate](https://www.researchgate.net/profile/Min-Zhang-257)